 A HISTORIC GLOBAL CURRENCY

 Gold has been traded as a form of currency for thousands of years.
 Seventeenth-century goldsmiths were responsible for creating the banking industry, as we know it today.
 Gold’s rarity and adaptability have led to this precious metal becoming a tradeable currency throughout the world, making it the ultimate store of wealth.
-Central banks and countries are duty-bound to hold a certain percentage of their wealth in gold, in order to protect themselves from financial risk.

 A POWERFUL ASSET FOR THE FUTURE